StavJi/Python-training-public/README.md

-# Python-training-public
+# Python developer
-Output from "Python developer" training by Laba
+This is output from "Python developer" training by Laba